linode/docs/docs/guides/development/javascript/javascript-events-tutorial/index.md

 - On Chrome, refer to Google's [Open Chrome DevTools](https://developer.chrome.com/docs/devtools/open/#elements) documentation.
 - On Firefox, refer to Mozilla's [Open the Inspector](https://developer.mozilla.org/en-US/docs/Tools/Page_Inspector/How_to/Open_the_Inspector) documentation.

-Most of this guide's examples are based on an [example web page](example-page.html).
-You can follow along with the guide by visiting that page your web browser and opening developer tools on it.
+Most of this guide's examples use this [example web page](example-page.html).
+You can follow along with the guide by visiting that page in your web browser and opening developer tools on it.

 ## What Are JavaScript Events?

 Like in daily life, events are things that happen.
 More specifically though, JavaScript events are notifications provided when certain things happen in the DOM.

 One of the more common JavaScript events, for instance, is triggered when the user clicks an element.
-Another is when the user presses a key, and another when the user changes the contents of a text field.
+Another triggers when the user presses a key, and another when the user changes the contents of a text field.
 There is even a JavaScript event for when the browser window is resized.

-JavaScript events typically have two parts.
+JavaScript events can be broken down into two parts.
 The next sections cover both of these.
-They also briefly cover an inline syntax that you may see around but which is no longer recommended.

 ### Event Listeners

 The key piece for JavaScript events is the **event listener**.
 Event listeners are triggered when particular events occur, and they initiate one or more actions in response.
 Essentially, they tell JavaScript to:

 - Look for a certain event trigger.
 If the listener is attached to an element, it looks for events occurring relative to that element.
-- Execute a particular function when the event occurs.
+- Execute a particular function, called an event handler, when the event occurs.
 This can be either a new function or a reference to an existing one.

-The functions executed by event listeners are themselves called event handlers, and you can see more on them in the next section.
+Learn about them in the next section.

 Event listeners can be attached to either the `document` object or to particular elements.
 There are two ways of doing so:

 - Using the `addEventListener` method.
-This method has the advantage of allowing you to add multiple handlers for the same event on the same object.
+This method has the advantage of allowing you to add multiple handlers for the same event on the same object and letting you remove specific listeners.
 - Using an event handler property.
 You can only assign one per event per object, but this can be helpful if you want to overwrite a previous event listener whenever you reassign it.

 You can learn more about how to create and attach event listeners in the [Adding and Removing Event Listeners](/docs/guides/javascript-events-tutorial/#adding-and-removing-event-listeners) section below.
 That section also includes a link to a full list of available event types and their designations.